theory/justatheory/content/post/postgres/mini-summit-four.md

     dump the extension, so you should be able to load it up.
 I assume base backup and the others do the same thing.

-*   David Christensen: I haven't checked into that.
+*   David G. Johnson: I haven't checked into that.
 It dumps `CREATE EXTENSION` and then it dump any user tables that are marked by the extension.
 So these code tables are marked as being user tables for TLE?

 *   David Wheeler (he/him): What do you mean by code tables?